What to Wear to a Celebration of Life

 Prioritize comfort.
 These events often last several hours.
 You might be standing, sitting, hugging people, walking around, maybe even participating in activities.
 Wear shoes you can actually walk in.
 Choose fabrics that won't have you tugging and adjusting all day.
 This isn't the time to break in new clothes.

 Consider the venue.
 A celebration at someone's backyard asks for different attire than one at a country club or place of worship.
-Use common sense here—if it's outdoors in July, don't wear wool.
+Use common sense here, if it's outdoors in July, don't wear wool.
 If it's at a fancy hotel, don't show up in flip-flops.

-When families make specific color requests, some attendees find creative ways to incorporate them—colored scarves, ties, jewelry, even nail polish.
+When families make specific color requests, some attendees find creative ways to incorporate them: colored scarves, ties, jewelry, even nail polish.
 Others stick with their usual memorial attire.
 Both approaches can be perfect because they both show care and intention.

 If you were family or very close friends: You have the most flexibility here.
 Your outfit can reflect personal connections and shared memories.
 Maybe you wear the earrings she complimented, or the tie he gave you for Christmas.
-You might be the one setting the tone for others—if the family wants a celebratory atmosphere, your bright outfit can signal that to other guests.
+You might be the one setting the tone for others, if the family wants a celebratory atmosphere, your bright outfit can signal that to other guests.

 If you were friends or colleagues: Aim for the middle ground.
 Business casual in respectful colors is usually your safest bet.
-Think about what you'd wear to a nice dinner with mutual friends—polished but not overdone.
+Think about what you'd wear to a nice dinner with mutual friends.
+Polished, but not overdone.

 If you were acquaintances: When in doubt, err on the more formal, traditional side.
 A simple dress or slacks with a nice shirt shows respect without risking being inappropriate.
 You can always remove a jacket or blazer if the atmosphere is more casual than expected.

-For women: A simple dress hits the sweet spot most often.
+A simple dress hits the sweet spot most often.
 If you choose separates, make sure they coordinate well and fit properly.
 Skirts should be knee-length or longer.
 Avoid anything too tight, too low-cut, or too short.
 If you're wearing patterns, keep them subtle.

-For kids: Clean, neat clothes that they can move in comfortably.
+Clean, neat clothes that they can move in comfortably.
 Think "nice family gathering" rather than "playground" or "wedding guest."

 Pay attention to these!
 When someone says "wear bright colors" or "dress casually," they usually mean it.
 Sometimes invitations include practical guidance too, like "please wear comfortable shoes for walking" when a memorial might include outdoor activities.